barcus/bareos/README.md

 :+1: Tested with Bareos 16.x.x to 21.0.0

+:warning:

-:warning: MySQL/MariaDB backends deprecated since Bareos 19.0.0
+* MySQL/MariaDB backend deprecated since Bareos 20.0.0 (available for old DB only)
+* MySQL/MariaDB backend not available since Bareos 21.0.0

-:warning: SQLite backend deprecated since Bareos 20.0.0
+* SQLite backend deprecated since Bareos 20.0.0

 * Ubuntu images for Bareos 16 and 17 are based on **Xenial** (deprecated)
 * Ubuntu images for Bareos 18 and 19 are based on **Bionic**